 Manhattan project, to make the world’s first atomic bomb).

 This project was created with the support of the CIMO

 single channel video

-this short essay film reflects on life in a twin dimension of earth
+this short essay film reflects on a twin dimention of earth

-where the tragedies to our planet and its indigenous beings never occurred.
+where the tragedies to our planet and its indigenous beings never happened.

 This project was created with the support of the Kone Foundation.